RAVI-CHANDRIKA-05/COVID-deaths-infections-recovery-tracking/README.md

-# COVID-deaths-infections-recovery-trackin
+# COVID-deaths-infections-recovery-tracking
-In this project i have explored COVID data uing SQL Queries.
+In this project I have explored COVID data using SQL Queries.
 I have used SQL Server for this project.